oacs/notes/cards/Access Folder Structure.md

 - Podcasts

 ### Spaces
-Here we organize the sections of our life that we want to focus on using our knowledge, it would be how we can action in base of our knowledge to take a desicion
+Here we organize the sections of our life that we want to focus on using our knowledge, it would be how we can action in base of our knowledge to take a decision
 - Life
 - Work
 - Hobbies